 According to a survey by the American Psychological Association, money is the biggest cause of stress for two-thirds of respondents.
 Of course, most people will be stressed about money at some point, whether it’s due to increasing consumer debt, a lost job, or caring for an elderly family member.
 Financial anxiety is more than just a little stress.
 How can we manage financial anxiety?
-We have a few tips to get your money worries under control!
+Our debt counselors have a few tips to get your money worries under control!

 Signs of Financial Anxiety

 While it’s normal to worry about money sometimes, you shouldn’t be stressed about it constantly.
 If it gets to the point where it’s affecting your quality of life, that’s when it becomes a problem.
 How do you know if you’re just temporarily stressed or if you are suffering from financial anxiety?
 Here are a few signs:

 - You’re obsessed with being frugal.
 Frugality isn’t a bad thing per se, but if you become obsessed with it, you can harm your quality of life.
 For example, you might not even spend money on necessary home or car repairs in the name of being frugal.
 Living in a home in dire need of a new roof or driving a car with faulty brakes is not frugal.
 In fact, it could be dangerous.

 - You overspend regularly.
 An occasional splurge usually isn’t cause for concern, but if you spend way more than you should on a regular basis, you might have financial anxiety issues.
 Retail therapy when you’re upset is not a healthy coping mechanism.
 It only leads to more credit card debt, which can lead to more financial anxiety later.